 Welcome to our overview of health insurance.
-In this section, we will cover hopefully nearly every question you can imagine on this ever changing and growing topic.
+In this section, we will cover hopefully nearly every question you can imagine on this evolving topic.

 If you cannot find an answer here, make sure to visit our Managed Care section for information about PPO’s and HMO’s and the differences between group and individual health insurance.
 We even cover the topic of self insurance for those that are looking to offer health insurance to their employees rather than pay insurance companies (be advised that you will still need to find a reinsurer though).